Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - API - GET user by email
 - API - Feed API - GET / Feed - get all the users from the database
 - API - GET user by ID
+- Create a delete user API
+- Diffrerence Between PATCH and PUT
+- API - Update a user
+- Explore the mongoose documentation for Model methods
+- What are the options in a Model.findOneAndUpdate method, explore about it
+- API - update the user by emailId